makflakes/Recommender-System-for-QA-regarding-Islam/README.md

 ## Extensions over the course content :

-1. Making use of a different Database (eXist-db) which was not covered in the lectures and was also not implemented by other teams.
+1. Making use of a different database (eXist-db) which was not covered in the lectures and was also not implemented by other teams.

 2. Using XQuery for our token matching search feature.